mitmproxy/pdoc/examples/custom-template/README.md

 # Using a Custom Template

 This is an example showing how one can customize pdoc's default template.
-The individual changes are explained in the template file itself.
+The individual changes are explained in the template files themselves.

 To use a custom template, run pdoc with the `--template-directory` (short: `-t`) command line argument: